miso-lims/walkthroughs/_includes/libraries-trouble.md

 1. Select the correct index under _Indices_.
 If the index family supports dual barcoding, another drop down will appear.

-## What if I forget to put a library dilution in a pool?
+## What if I forget to put a library aliquot in a pool?
-If the library dilution has not been created:
+If the library aliquot has not been created:

 1. From the _Libraries_ page, check the library that needs to be added.
-1. From the toolbar, click _Make Dilution_.
+1. From the toolbar, click _Make aliquots_.
 1. Fill out the new row in the table, then click _Save_.

-Once the dilution exists:
+Once the library aliquot exists:

-1. From the _Pools_ page, select the pool that needs the additional library dilution.
+1. From the _Pools_ page, select the pool that needs the additional library aliquot.
-1. In the _Available Dilutions_ section, enter the library name, library alias, or dilution name in the _Search_ box.
+1. In the _Available Library Aliquots_ section, enter the library name, library alias, or library aliquot name in the _Search_ box.
-1. Find the correct dilution in the list and check it.
+1. Find the correct aliquot in the list and check it.
 1. Click _Add_ on the toolbar.

 ## How do I make bulk orders?